-So let's take a long look at exactly why our approach to vehicle based problems needs to be reassessed for validity, as well as how to dodge some of the cringe-inspiring gun glam that we think will, frankly, get you killed or prosecuted.
+So let's take a long look at exactly why our approach to vehicle based problems needs to be reassessed for validity, as well as how to dodge some of the cringe-inspiring gun glam that we think will, in ordinary circumstances, get you killed or prosecuted.

 It actually takes a lot of punishment to stop a decently made vehicle, and if you think about it, there are some similarities between vehicle powerplants and human anatomy.

 The vehicle's engine is responsible for generating energy and circulating fluids (similar to the heart), while a complex wiring harness connects the electric systems that keep it running.
 In order to continue motility, similar to human, the vehicle needs wheels that can gather traction, and destroying its method of maintaining traction can cause it to stop.
 Not a whole lot different than if one of our limbs is damaged.